MSc Economics and Data Science

 The course is a 12-month programme consisting of six taught modules followed by a dissertation.

-MSc Economics and Data Science is similar to that of our MSc in Economics, consisting of advanced modules in the areas of Economic Theory and Econometrics.
-This course also includes specialist data science modules.
+The course profile of this MSc is similar to that of our MSc in Economics, consisting of advanced modules in Economic Theory and Econometrics.
+The course profile also includes two (compulsory) specialist data science modules.

 Whilst the University will make every effort to offer the modules listed, changes may sometimes be made arising from the annual monitoring, review and update of modules.
 Where this activity leads to significant (but not minor) changes to programmes and their constituent modules, the University will endeavour to consult with students and others.
 It is also possible that the University may not be able to offer a module for reasons outside of its control, such as the illness of a member of staff.
 In some cases optional modules can have limited places available and so you may be asked to make additional module choices in the event you do not gain a place on your first choice.
 Where this is the case, the University will inform students.